Resources

 Sexual knowledge, attitudes, and behaviors of youth living in group homes, Health Behavior and Policy Review.

 The special Adolescent Pregnancy Prevention Supplement of the American Journal of Public Health (March 2018) featured two articles from the PTC research project.
-For information about PTC evaluation and research findings, click here.
+For more information about PTC evaluation and research findings, click here.

 At the end of the research project, PTC was transferred to the Healthy Teen Network which provides training and support for PTC implementation.
 For news about the PTC curriculum and trainings, click here.